Jin-HoMLee/ai-wedding-planner/backend/README.md

 Sample endpoints (see `src/routes/`):

 - **Vendors**
-   - `GET /api/vendors` – Returns a sample list of vendors
+   - `GET /api/vendors` – Get all vendors
+   - `GET /api/vendors/:id` – Get a single vendor by ID
+   - `POST /api/vendors` – Create a new vendor
+   - `PUT /api/vendors/:id` – Update a vendor by ID
+   - `DELETE /api/vendors/:id` – Delete a vendor by ID

 - **Budgets**
    - `GET /api/budgets` – Returns a sample list of budgets